 Parents of students are taught how to best support their child for success in the often confusing education system.

-For $35 month ($47 Canadian) or $420 year ($563 Canadian), a sponsor can give a head start to a child entering the educational system.
+For $35 month ($47 Canadian) or $420 year ($563 Canadian), a sponsor can give a head start to a child entering the educational system, and for $112.50 US per month or $1,350 US per year you can sponsor a Univeristy student and give them the chance to succeed in the future.

-Although school in Guatemala is technically free, attendance costs are simply too high for many families.
+School in Guatemala is a privilage, attendance costs are simply too high for many families.
 The need to purchase school supplies, uniforms, books, and shoes, as well as pay for transportation and meals is just too much.
 Thus, their children lose out on the enormous benefits of an education.
 This often results in children becoming part of the work force at a very young age, replicating a cycle of poverty that has gone on for generations.

 Sponsoring a child to go to school removes these obstacles and offers an opportunity to break the cycle of poverty.
 It gives hope of a greater future for the children, their families, and even their community.